akoskm/akoskm.github.io/_posts/2020-01-07-heroku-custom-domain-ssl-certificate.md

 my-heroku-app.akoskm.com  Cert issued  less than a minute
 ```

-https://my-heroku-app.akoskm.com should be reachable at this point.
+https://my-heroku-app.akoskm.com should be accessible at this point.

-Hope this little guide saves you some time!
-If you liked it, please show the love by sharing it with others.
+Hope this little guide saved you some time!
+If you found it useful, please share it with others.
 Thank you!

 Source: